Citizen Dog (film): Plot

 Pod is a country boy who moves to Bangkok, despite his grandmother's warning that he'll grow a tail.
 He finds a small house to live in and takes a job in a sardine cannery, getting rides to work on the back of a motorcycle taxi, the rider of which has been made a zombie after one day it rained motorcycle helmets and he wasn't wearing one.

 One hot day the assembly line at the cannery malfunctions.
 In the confusion, Pod chops his index finger off and it ends up in a can that is trucked away to a local grocery store.
 He searches everyday, buying can after can of sardines.
 Eventually he sees a can jumping around and opens it to find a finger.
 He attaches it simply by pressing it into place.

-But something doesn't feel right.
+But something does not feel right.
 He must have someone else's finger.
-During a lunch break, he recognises his own finger on a co-worker who's getting ready to pick his nose.
+During a lunch break, he recognises his own finger on a co-worker who is getting ready to pick his nose.
 He wrests the finger away and gives the man the other finger in return.
 The nose-picker is named Yod, and the two become friends.

 Not wishing to lose any more fingers, Pod quits the factory and becomes a security guard.
 On the job in an office, he meets Jin, a maid who has her nose perpetually buried in a mysterious white book written in a foreign language that she dreams of someday understanding.
 The book literally landed at her feet one day while she was still living in the countryside, and since then she has been trying to decipher its meaning.
 She has obsessive-compulsive disorder, which makes her want to constantly clean and set things in order.

 Pod is smitten and wishes to be closer to Jin.
 Inspired by Yod and his Chinese empress girlfriend, who consummated their relationship on a crowded bus, Pod asks Jin if she would like to ride the bus.
 But Jin refuses, saying she breaks out in a rash whenever she takes crowded public transport.
 Pod quits his job as a guard and becomes a taxicab driver so he can drive her to work.